top of page

 alt=""

 Calling all cooks!
 From measuring to timing, math is a main ingredient for cooking!
 Find a recipe to try, and let your kid do the calculating.
-For example, if you are doubling a recipe, encourage your child to figure out which operation to use and calculate the amount you need of each ingredient.
-Brush up on measuring skills with the following BrainPOP topics!
+For example, if you are doubling a recipe, encourage your child to figure out which operation to use and calculate the amount you need for each ingredient.
+Brush up on your kid's measuring skills with the following BrainPOP topics!

 Incorporate math in the kitchen